priore/MenuLevel/README.md

 **MENULEVEL**

-A fine Cocos2d example to create a level in Angry Birds style.
+A fine Cocos2d example to create a menu level in Angry Birds style.
 Requires only the inclusion of two files class and the images that you choose for your layers (already included in the example).

+Is really very simple to add to your game, with few lines of code, and one objective-c class, you create a wonderful menu to choose the level of play.
+In this version there is a detailed example of how to use, but just use these simple commands, listed below, to get full functionality :

 example: